 Learn more about the tax forms that your employer requires you to fill out.

 Extending from court-ordered garnishees due to alimony to matters of child support or insolvency, any legally valid deduction will be taken from your cheque.
-It is the legal obligation of the employer to deduct this amount and forward it correctly, pursuant to the court order.
+It is the legal obligation of the employer to deduct this amount and forward it correctly, under the court order.

-Let’s say you work the regular 40 hour work week at the minimum wage of $16.00.
+Let’s say you work the regular 40-hour work week at the minimum wage rate.
 Assuming there are no holidays during this given week and no overtime worked, this is how the pay would appear:

 Nunavut has the lowest territorial income tax, limiting the amount that is deducted from the paycheque.
 It assists those working on minimum wage above the cost of living.
 Other ways to bridge the gap caused by the standardized federal amount include the Nunavut Northern Allowance.
 This can help provide a way to help those bearing the added cost of living in these areas, particularly if the worker relies on minimum wage.

 Nunavut has the highest minimum wage in Canada as well as the lowest provincial or territorial tax rate.
 Broken into categories of food, transportation, utilities, leisure, childcare, clothing, and housing, the cost of living in Nunavut is high in each category.
-It is particularly noticeable in the realm of rental costs, considering a one bedroom in the city runs $2,566 per month.
-Childcare costs a similar amount on a monthly basis in addition to the higher food prices in the province due to supply chain logistics.
+It is particularly noticeable in the realm of rental costs and food costs due to supply chain logistics.